Edward Bouchey and Wallace Bouchey were two of the founders of the Tri County Snowmobile Club, Loretto MI.

 In 1987, the Menominee River Bridge was purchased by the club with money borrowed from the Bilski family.
 The connection trail between Lake Antoine and the bridge was mainly completed with the efforts of DNR Officer Duane ST.Ours.
 He made the contacts to get many land owners on board with the trail and thus there was now a connection to the Wisconsin trail system.
 The bridge was opened on December 19, 1987.

-In 1988, President Bill Martin fell from his deck, cracked his neck and the gavel was handed to Greg Olender, the current president, he hopes that there are other ways to find a successor.
-In 2016, after 28 years, Greg handed the gavel to Lee Coates who became the new President.
+In 1988, President Bill Martin fell from his deck, cracked his neck and the gavel was handed to Greg Olender, past president, he hopes that there are other ways to find a successor.
+In 2016, after 28 years, Greg handed the gavel to Lee Coates who became the new president.
+Lee took a 1 year term and Greg took the gavel back as interim president.
+In 2020, Jen Kirk was elected president and still presides today.

 In 1989, the efforts of a number of club members and especially the Bislki family completed trail connections with Moose Country Club at the Lehmans Rd in Northern Dickinson County and a connection to Felch coming from the West as well a trail connection through Norway that connected to Wisconsin at the US 8 highway bridge